The following Construction practice note Produced in partnership with Victoria McGie provides comprehensive and up to date legal information covering:

 operate the facility for a period (typically between 10–30 years)

-The government typically finances the infrastructure project, either through tax revenues, grants (eg from the EU or international development funds) or debt finance and pays the contractor for developing and operating the facility.
+The government typically finances the infrastructure project, either through tax revenues, grants (eg from international development funds) or debt finance and pays the contractor for developing and operating the facility.
 The government typically owns the infrastructure facility throughout the process.

 The government may either: